AGD-LBR/hfm-feedstock/README.md

 About hfm
 =========

 Home:

 Package license: Licence GPU GPL v3

 Feedstock license: BSD 3-Clause

 Summary:

 Installing hfm
 ==============

-Installing `hfm` from the `mirebeau` channel can be achieved by adding `mirebeau` to your channels with:
+Installing `hfm` from the `agd-lbr` channel can be achieved by adding `agd-lbr` to your channels with:

 ```
-conda config --add channels mirebeau
+conda config --add channels agd-lbr
 ```

-Once the `mirebeau` channel has been enabled, `hfm` can be installed with:
+Once the `agd-lbr` channel has been enabled, `hfm` can be installed with:

 ```
 conda install hfm